 This is question we're commonly asked here at EasyMerchant.
 Lots of our customers want to replace their old cast iron soil system with a new PVC system.
 Normally the installer would have to dig up the existing concrete to replace the drain connection.
 Luckily specialist fittings are available allowing the installer to cut the pipe, fit the adaptor and replace the rest of the system with uPVC pipe.
 Please call us if so we can source this fitting for you if needed.

 How Are They Supplied?

 Soil pipes come packaged in two's in a bag to avoid any scratching or blemishing on the outer face of pipe.
-Fittings are supplied in bags or boxes and we always take the up-most care when picking, packing and delivering our soil and vent systems, because they're in view of the customer when installed so we make sure they arrive in your hands in top condition.
+You'll find fittings supplied in bags or boxes and we always take the up-most care when picking, packing and delivering our soil and vent systems, because they're in view of the customer when installed so we make sure they arrive in your hands in top condition.
 Bends come as double socket or single socket.
 Junctions as triple or double socket, we also have double socket couplers and just about anything you'll need for any installation.
 Free delivery is available for all orders above £120/ex VAT.